Charlie Clausen: Podcasts

+In 2015, Clausen and Anderson launched an AFL themed podcast 2 Guys 1 Cup.
+The name referring to the fact that Clausen's St Kilda Football Club and Anderson's Western Bulldogs had one AFL/VFL premiership each.

+In 2019, he began co-hosting DadPod with Osher Gunsberg after they both became fathers around the same time.

 Personal life

 Clausen married his partner of 12 years Gemma Lee in Los Angeles on 23 September 2015.
 Their first child, a daughter, was born in September 2019.

 Clausen is a known supporter of the St Kilda Football Club in the AFL.